PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

 requested are supported.
 All built-in resource types support the `application/json` media type.

-See the Kubernetes [API reference](/docs/reference/kubernetes-api/) for a list of supported content types for each API.
+See the PlaidCloud [API reference](/docs/reference/PlaidCloud-api/) for a list of supported content types for each API.

 For example: